 Your eligibility for the SCP is determined by a transcript evaluation.
 If you have already been accepted to SEBTS and would like your transcripts evaluated please click here.
 If you have not been accepted and would like to have your transcripts evaluated please contact the SCP Student Advisor at (919) 761-2284 or by email at email@example.com

 Do I have to be a graduate of a Christian institution?

 Absolutely not.
 It doesn’t matter what school you are coming from as long as the school is regionally accredited.
 Any courses you have taken covering the same material as courses listed in the SEBTS MDiv core can count toward eligibility.

 SCP Exams are available all year.
-To register for an SPC exam please contact the SCP student Advisor at (919) 761-2284 or by email at firstname.lastname@example.org.
+All tests are completely online.
+Once you have been registered for a test, the exam will show up on your Moodle page as any other class would.
+To register for an SCP exam please contact the SCP student Advisor at (919) 761-2284 or by email at firstname.lastname@example.org

 Is there a time limit for taking the exams?

 Once students sign up for a test, they have 60 days to complete the exam before the exam closes and they are removed from the class.
 Students must complete all tests prior to the start of their last semester of Seminary.

 How is competency determined through a SCP Exam?